Last updated: July 2026

 Playable

-The Steam Deck's native resolution of 1280×800 is well-suited for the game, and the Source engine is lightweight enough to maintain stable performance on the Deck's hardware.
+The Steam Deck's native resolution of 1280×800 is well-suited for the game.

 Performance Settings